konstanzerkontroverse/konstanzerkontroverse.github.io/readme.md

 # koko.team
-This is the website of the Debating Club Konstanzer Kontroverse @unikonstanz.
+This is the website of the Debating Club Konstanzer Kontroverse [@uni-konstanz](https://github.com/uni-konstanz).

 ## Contributions
 If you'd like to change or add something, feel free to file an issue or submit a pull request.
 If you want to help maintaining the site on the long term, send us a quick [mail](mailto:mail@koko.team) so we can add you as a member.